Apical Meristem - Structure, Defination, Overview

 This Story also Contains

-1. What Is Apical Meristem?
+1. What is Apical Meristem?

-2. Types Of Apical Meristems
+2. Types of Apical Meristems

-3. Where Is Apical Meristem Found?
+3. Where is Apical Meristem Found?

-4. Functions Of Apical Meristem
+4. Functions of Apical Meristem

-6. Root And Shoot Apical Meristem Structure
+6. Structure of Shoot Apical Meristem

-10. Recommended Video On Apical Meristem
+12. Recommended Video On Apical Meristem

-What Is Apical Meristem?
+What is Apical Meristem?

 Apical meristem is the region where the cells in the plant's roots and shoots divide very quickly and are highly undifferentiated at the tips.
 These cells help in primary growth, which makes the plants grow in two directions: upward (shoots) and downward (roots).
 Cell division in the apical meristem helps in the elongation and development of several organs of the plant.

-Types Of Apical Meristems
+Types of Apical Meristems

 The apical meristems are of mainly two types: